Thursday, November 21, 2024

 Many of the states in The United States (as well as in many other countries) uphold a three-tier classification system for electric bikes.
 This helps define what kind of e-bike you can ride in different locations and how fast you can go.

 Class 1 e-bikes can be ridden pretty much anywhere a regular bike can.
 Class 2 e-bikes are also pretty widely accepted with some restrictions.
-But owning a Class 3 e-bike can limit where you ride, especially if you want to ride in National and State parks as well as other public lands.
+Owning a Class 3 e-bike can limit where you ride, especially if you want to ride in National and State parks as well as other public lands.

 Here are the three e-bike classes defined: